An independence of the MIN principle from the PHP principle: Variants of the construction

-Notice that in the above argument, we have not really used the exact size bound of $X$ being $|n| + 1$.
-It is sufficient for $X$ to be of size $\leq |n|^c$ for a standard $c$ similarly as in \ref{dense ordering}.
+The exact size bound $|X|\leq |n|+1$ is not essential here.
+It suffices that $X$ has size at most $|n|^c$ for a standard $c$, similarly to the situation in Theorem~\ref{dense theorem}.

-To make sure $E$ is indeed a tournament on the full $[0,\dots,n)$, we add an additional player $P_\text{TOUR}$ who maintains a countable queue of elements of $[0,\dots,n)$ not yet put into a tournament.
-Being presented with $t$, $P_\text{TOUR}$ chooses the first member of the queue and puts it into $t$ arbitrarily.
+To ensure that $E$ is a tournament on the full interval $[0,\dots,n)$, we add another player $P_{\textsf{TOUR}}$, who maintains a countable queue of vertices from $[0,\dots,n)$ not yet inserted into the tournament.
+Given $t$, the player chooses the first vertex in the queue and adds it to $t$, orienting its edges to the existing vertices arbitrarily.